Katsushika Tokyo, Japan Travel Guide

 Katsushika offers a blend of efficient urban transport and charming pedestrian areas.
 Embrace the local pace by walking and cycling.
 For distant travel, the train system is paramount.

-Always carry your IC credit card and a navigation app for a stress-free experience.
+Always carry your IC credit bank card and a navigation app for a stress-an experience at no cost.